U.S. House committee nears vote on impeachment articles against Trump

 Democrats sought to simplify the public case against Trump by not including other contentious aspects of Trump’s tenure, such as his efforts to impede former Special Counsel Robert Mueller’s Russia probe.
 Democratic lawmakers from more conservative districts had argued the focus should stay on Ukraine.

-Trump and Republicans have tried to use the issue as way to attack Democratic presidential candidates and those vulnerable House members.
+Trump and Republicans have tried to use the issue to attack Democratic presidential candidates and those vulnerable House members.

+“I have not gotten one ounce of pressure one way or another on impeachment,” said Democratic Representative Anthony Brindisi, who said he is undecided on whether to back the articles of impeachment.

 Public support for impeachment has largely fallen along party lines, with the vast majority of Democrats supporting it and most Republicans opposing it.
-Trump’s approval rating, according to opinion polls, has largely remained consistent throughout the inquiry.
+Trump’s approval rating in opinion polls has largely remained consistent throughout the inquiry.

 Reporting by David Morgan and Susan Cornwell; Additional reporting by Richard Cowan; Writing by John Whitesides; Editing by Jonathan Oatis and Alistair Bell